 Don’ts For Email Marketing

-- Don’t only talk about yourself and your brand.
 Users aren’t opening your emails to hear you promote your company; they’re hoping to gain insight into industry challenges, learn more about your offerings, and keep up with relevant news.
 So don’t make sales pitches out of your emails, and always write with the reader in mind.

-- Avoid using words that will set off spam filters.
+Avoid using words that will set off spam filters.
 Emails with overly promotional language that relies heavily on words like “free,” “sale,” “cash,” and so on are likely to end up in users’ spam folders, meaning your target audience won’t even get the chance to read your message in the first place.

-- Don’t send industrial marketing emails from anonymous or generic email addresses.
 People like to know a real person is behind the email, so avoid making use of email addresses like marketing@yourcompanyhere or customerservice@yourcompanyhere.
 These look fishy, and email filters are increasingly registering them as spam.

-- Don’t forget to double-check how your emails look on different email clients.
-Try out different options, like Gmail, Apple Mail, Outlook, or Thunderbird, to see how your messages appear across different clients.
+Don’t forget to double-check how your emails look on different email clients.
+Try out different options, such as Gmail, Apple Mail, Outlook, or Thunderbird, to see how your messages appear across different clients.
 Formatting should remain consistent.
 And keep in mind that over half of your contacts will likely be checking their emails from a mobile device, so ensure your messages are optimized for all types of devices.

 Don’t prevent people from unsubscribing.
 Failing to include a way for people to opt out of your emails isn’t just unethical — it’s also unlawful under various consumer-protection regulations, such as the CAN-SPAM Act.

-- Avoid taking the easy way out by simply purchasing a list of email prospects.
 Any users you connect with in this way won’t have opted in to receive communications from you, and they won’t appreciate you cluttering their inbox.
 No good business relationship has ever started with “How did you get my information?”